JorandG/ROS_Robots/README.md

  To install the current version of the repository to your machine, change directory into the desired catkin workspace source directory, and clone the repository.
 After this, build the code using catkin_make in the workspace directory.

+# License

+For the section on the Widowx arm, this repository is an adaption on ROS Noetic of Interbotix's widowx_arm repository.
+Copyright for these are held by others, as reflected in the commit history for the original files.